hlxsites/mammotome/docs/blocks/cards.md

 If you want an image to be displayed fully, use the selector `fullimage`.
 In this case, the image won't be cropped, but the height will be restricted to 120 pixels.

+To split a card into two columns within one card, use the selector `split`.
+To define 20% space on the left side and 80% on the right side use the selector  `split-20-80`.

 ### Card link

 As mentioned before, the card link is defined as the third section in the right cell.
 When you insert a link in the SharePoint document, you can specify a text that will be displayed on the card (a callout message that appears at the bottom of the card) and a link itself.